-Face amounts for no exam policies range from $5,000 to $1,000,000.
+Face amounts for no-exam policies range from $5,000 to $2,000,000.
+Depending on your individual needs and the life insurance coverage you require, you can find a policy that fits your situation.
 You can also stack multiple policies together from different companies to achieve the level of coverage you need.

-Many no exam policies also offer riders to customize your policy such as living benefits which allow you to take receive a portion of the death benefit early, while still living if you develop a critical or terminal illness.
+Many no-exam policies also offer riders to customize their policy, such as living benefits which allow you to receive a portion of the death benefit early while still living if you develop a critical or terminal illness."

 Who Can Apply?